Get a jump start now by creating an account with our simple online tool.

 Alumni work in both the public and private sectors as well as for non-profit organizations, NGOs, and IGOs.
 They are policy advisors, program officers, campaign chiefs of staff, financial analysts and consultants, economists and research specialists, government officers, foreign exchange traders, and directors at major organizations worldwide.

 Explore our policy areas and programs, learn about the Harris experience, hear from students, read alumni and student profiles, and discover how Harris can help you lead the change you'd like to see.
-See what our career office can do for you:

 Why Kofi Amoako-Gyan chose to pursue a joint MBA/MPP degree.